TVsIan/MAMEMapper/README.md

 **Parent ROMs Only:** Will only create configurations for parent ROMs, not clones.
 In most cases this is fine and the result will be cleaner, there may be some games where the clones have a different number of players or other changes that could affect their mappings.
 **Create Default Configs:** If turned on, configs will be created for games that have no special mappings, they only use the default configuration.
 Generally not needed.
+**P1 Only on Alternating Games:** Games that alternate players typically have one set of controls on an upright machine, and 2 sets on cocktail table machines.
+If on, this will not map the P2 controls.
+It's recommended to leave this on unless you're setting up a cocktail table machine.
 **Map Hotkeys (Coin + Button):** This will map hotkeys to use the Coin button plus another control to activate certain functions (modeled after Retropie/Batocera/Etc.).
 Note that buttons are based on their position on the controller itself, not other mappings that may apply.
 Examples will use the XBox names:

  - Back + Menu: Exit